unity-sds/unity-management-console/documentation/ecs-fargate-deployment-guide.md

 ### Unity Configuration

-Create the Unity configuration file that will be mounted into the container:
+Create the Unity configuration file that will be mounted into the container.
+The container uses the `UNITY_CONFIG_PATH` environment variable to specify the custom config location:

 ```yaml
 # /data/config/unity.yaml